togarashimayo/togarashimayo.github.io/content/recipes/lemon-chicken.md

 1. Heat up 1 cup of neutral oil in a wok or a medium pot over medium heat.
 2. Combine the starch, flour, salt, white pepper, oil, and tumeric if using.
 3. Dredge the chicken in the starch.
 4. Once the oil is heated, drop up to 6 pieces of chicken in the pot and fry for about 2-3 minutes.
+Do not add more than six, as adding more pieces will drop the oil's temperature.
 5. Remove chicken with a slotted spoon and drain on either a plate with paper towels, or a wire rack.
 Repeat until you've fried all the chicken.

 ### Serving